tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 NASA recognizes and supports the benefits of having diverse and inclusive scientific, engineering, and technology communities and fully expects that such values will be reflected in the composition of all panels and teams including peer review panels (science, engineering, and technology), proposal teams, science definition teams, and mission and instrument teams.

-##Submission and Evaluation of Phase-2 proposals
+##Submission and evaluation of Phase-2 proposals
 Subject to the availability of funding, successful Phase-1 proposers will be contacted by the TESS Program Scientist and invited to submit a budget proposal in Phase-2.
 Upon notification of selection of a Phase-1 proposal, a proposer must respond as follows:

 * Follow the instructions for submitting a Phase-2 proposal given in the selection notification from the Phase-1 review.